Hammad-Ahmed192000/Hammad-Ahmed192000/README.md

 ### Hi there!
 I am Hammad 👋

-- 🔭 I’m currently working on Front-End Development
+- 🔭 I completed my Internship in Frontend Web-Development
-- 👀 I’m currently learning Project Management Skills
+- 👀 I’m currently Joined SyNet Pakistan as a Team Lead
-- 💬 I’m currently Working in SyNet Pakistan
+- 💬 I’m currently learning new Project Management Skills
 - 👯 How to reach me through Email-Id: maadi192000@gmail.com
 - 📫 Also you visit my Linkedin Profile to reach me: **www.linkedin.com/in/hammad192000**
 ### :hammer_and_wrench: Languages and Tools :